j3r3mias/j3r3mias.github.io/_posts/2022-07-14-google-ctf-writeup-segfault-labyrinth.markdown

 - `stat` - Return information about a file, in the buffer pointed to by `statbuf`.

-- `write` - writes up `N` bytes from the buffer starting at a position in the file referred to by the file descriptor `fd`.
+- `write` - Writes up `N` bytes from the buffer starting at a position in the file referred to by the file descriptor `fd`.

 In both cases, when the address is not accessible, it returns an `EFAULT`.
 `EFAULT` is when you try to access or write in a bad address or an outside of your accessible address space.
 To this solution, I choose to use `stat`.
-The payload has three parts: `Check Doors`, `Explore Every Corridor` and `Read the Falg`.
+The payload has three parts: `Check Doors`, `Explore Every Corridor` and `Read the Flag`.

 #### Check Doors
 Given a corridor, check each door (address) trying to find which one is writable.